node-js-libs/cli/README.md

 ## Helper methods

+cli has methods that collect stdin (newline is autodetected as \n or \r\n)

+    cli.withStdin(callback);        //callback receives stdin as a string cli.withStdinLines(callback);   //callback receives stdin split into an array of lines (lines, newline)

-cli has a helper method for working with input (see [./examples/cat.js](https://github.com/chriso/cli/blob/master/examples/cat.js) for an example). `newline` is autodetected as \n or \r\n
+cli also has a lower level method for working with input line by line (see [./examples/cat.js](https://github.com/chriso/cli/blob/master/examples/cat.js) for an example).

     cli.withInput(file, function (line, newline, eof) {
         if (!eof) {